JohnAD/bson/docs/bson-ref.rst

     refOid
       the ``_id`` of the document sitting in the collection

-    Returns a new BSON object
+    Returns a new BSON object.

 .. _del.p: